-Copper can be filtered from drinking water with a reverse osmosis system (not whole-house RO which can cause more leaching of copper).
+Copper can be filtered from point-of-use drinking water with a reverse osmosis system (not whole-house RO which can cause more leaching of copper).

 Pipe solder is made from tin-antimony or tin-silver in the US.
-But if a less developed or regulated part of the world, make sure that it is lead-free.
+But if you are in a less developed or less regulated part of the world, make sure that it is lead-free.

 Most of the fittings are copper but some are brass which contain lead.
 Even “lead-free” allows for a small amount of lead.
-It is in theory possible to have 100% lead-free brass fittings but I have not seen any for copper yet.
+It is possible to have 100% lead-free brass fittings, though they are harder to find.

 Type L is thicker (made for underground, basements where there could be abrasion or corrosion) than type M.

 Polypropylene Pipes as an Alternative to Copper and PEX

 Polypropylene pipes are not as common as the other types, it is harder (maybe impossible) to find a plumber and you do need to check with what your codes allow.

 But PP pipes should have less leaching than PEX according to the EWG.
 They also allow you to avoid toxic glues at the joints since they are sealed with heat.